 However, I have to admit that they have tried to scam us at any given occasion and more than in other countries in Southeast Asia (I am not saying that everyone tries to scam you, but sometimes it was just too much.)

-Anyway, lately (2017/2018), there is a lot of trouble with the Mount Agung on Bali that is spitting lava from time to time.
+Anyway, some time ago, in 2017/2018, there was a lot of trouble with the Mount Agung on Bali that is spitting lava from time to time.
 You definitely should comply with the given safety distance.

 Pickpockets & Scams